Napsty/check_esxi_hardware/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**Show the full plugin output, including the command with -V parameter** Run the plugin with `-V` parameter and show the full output (including command) here.
+**Show the full plugin output, including the command with -v parameter** Run the plugin with `-v` parameter and show the full output (including command) here.
 Obviously obfuscate credentials.

 **Expected behavior**
 A clear and concise description of what you expected to happen.